-- I. It is the policy of Pennsylvania Health and Wellness[®] that, when a covered benefit under the member's benefit plan contract, needle acupuncture is medically necessary when meeting all of the following: - A. Provided by a licensed acupuncturist or other appropriately licensed practitioner for whom acupuncture is within the practitioner's scope of practice and who has specific acupuncture training or credentialing; - B. Requested for one of the following: - 1.
+- I. It is the policy of Pennsylvania Health and Wellness® that, when a covered benefit under the benefit plan contract, needle acupuncture is medically necessary when meeting all of the following: - A. Provided by a licensed acupuncturist or other appropriately licensed practitioner for whom acupuncture is within the practitioner's scope of practice and who has specific acupuncture training or credentialing; - B. Requested for one of the following: - 1.
 Postoperative or chemotherapy induced nausea and vomiting; - 2.
 Nausea and vomiting of pregnancy; - 3.
 Chronic low back, neck, or shoulder pain; - 4.
-Chronic migraines or moderate to severe chronic tension headaches, defined as headaches >14 days per month for more than 3 months; - 5.
-Pain from clinically diagnosed osteoarthritis of the knee; - C. None of the following contraindications: - 1.
+Chronic migraines or moderate to severe chronic tension headaches occurring ≥ 15 days per month for more than three months; - 5.
+Pain from clinically diagnosed osteoarthritis of the knee or hip; - C. None of the following contraindications: - 1.
 Severe neutropenia as seen after myelosuppressive chemotherapy; - 2.
 Insertion of acupuncture needles at sites of active infection or malignancy.

-An initial course of 6 visits over 1 month is considered medically necessary.
-If improvement in the condition occurs following the initial course of treatment, an additional 6 visits over 2 months is considered medically necessary to maintain improvement.
+An initial course of six visits over one month is considered medically necessary.
+If improvement in the condition occurs following the initial course of treatment, an additional six visits over two months is considered medically necessary to maintain improvement.